 Tenet: What Is The Story, Is It Worth Watching, Details Inside

-From the three-dimensional interstellar and from the earliest starting point to the dark knight, the more seasoned one is in every case better.
+From the three-dimensional interstellar and the earliest starting point to the dark knight, the more seasoned one is in every case better.
 And Nolan once in a while neglects to offer unique feelings.
 In any case, he’s a cryptic director.
 By keeping whatever number details as could be expected under the circumstances undercover until the last minute.

-Plot: what is the new film about?
+Plot: What is the new film about?

 As usual, the details have disregarded.
 Yet, the film follows a secret agent (the Washington character, who has not yet selected) charged with forestalling WWII.
 The other curve, making Nolan conspicuous, is that time travel is, to some degree, included.